Ethel Sargant

 Ethel Sargant (28 October 1863 – 16 January 1918) was a British botanist who studied both the cytology and morphology of plants.
 She was one of the first female members of the Linnean Society and the first woman to serve on their council.
 She was the first woman to preside over a Section of the British Association.
 At Cambridge, she was elected an Honorary Fellow of Girton College in 1913 and also became President of the British Federation of University Women from 1913 until 1918.

 Early life

 Sargant was born on 28 October 1863.
 She was the third daughter of barrister Henry Sargant and his wife Catherine Emma Beale.
-She studied at North London Collegiate School under Frances Mary Buss at a time when all girls schools were considered an "adventurous experiment" and from 1881 to 1885 at Girton College, Cambridge.
+She studied at North London Collegiate School under Frances Mary Buss at a time when all girls schools were considered an "adventurous experiment" and from 1881 to 1885 at Girton College, Cambridge where she was briefly Captain of the Fire Brigade.
 Her sister Mary Sargant Florence was a painter and feminist, while her brother Sir Charles Sargant was a senior judge.